chrisdenman/mandlegrot/README.md

 ## ToDo

+- Rename the maxIterationsPalette + constants to mandlebrotSetPalette, this is the colouring for the points that are in the Mandlebrot set
 - Sort out the publication of the dependencies and host it.
 - Validate the region boundaries for integral and continuous ranges, make sure endpoints are correct
 - Improve the project structure